microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 present at `Build/<Pkg>/HostTest/<Target_Toolchain>/<Pkg>_coverage.xml`.
 The overall cobertura report will be present at `Build/coverage.xml`

-Code coverage generation has two config knobs:
+Code coverage generation has three config knobs.
+Each can be turned on/off by setting it to TRUE or FALSE e.g. `CC_REORGANIZE=TRUE`:

+1. `CC_REORGANIZE`: Controls if code coverage results are re-formatted into a "by-inf" folder structure rather than the default "by-test" folder structure.
+Default: `TRUE`
-1. `CC_FULL`: If set to `TRUE`, will generate zero'd out coverage data for untested source files in the package.
+1. `CC_FULL`: Generates zero'd out coverage data for untested source files in the package.
+   Default: `FALSE`
-2. `CC_FLATTEN`: If Set to `TRUE`, will group all source files together, rather than by INF.
+2. `CC_FLATTEN`: Groups all source files together, rather than by INF.
+Default: `FALSE`

+** NOTE: `CC_FULL` and `CC_FLATTEN` values only matter if `CC_REORGANIZE=TRUE`, as they only
+effect how the coverage report is reorganized.

 **TIP: `CC_FLATTEN=TRUE/FALSE` will produce different coverage percentage results as `TRUE` de-duplicates source files that are consumed by multiple INFs.